blue-core-lod/bluecore-workflows/README.md

 locally through Docker (see above), the DAG should appear in the list of DAGs or display any errors in the DAG.

-To add any new DAGs to `ld4p/ils-middleware:latest` image, you can either
+To add any new DAGs to `blue-core-lod/bluecore-workflows:latest` image, you can either
-* build the image locally with `docker build -t ld4p/ils-middleware:latest .` or,
+* build the image locally with `docker build -t blue-core-lod/bluecore-workflows:latest .` or,
-* if commented out, uncomment the `build: .` line (under `x-airflow-common`) in `docker-compose.yaml` while commenting out the previous line `image: ${AIRFLOW_IMAGE_NAME:-ld4p/ils-middleware:latest}`.
+* if commented out, uncomment the `build: .` line (under `x-airflow-common`) in `docker-compose.yaml` while commenting out the previous line `image: ${AIRFLOW_IMAGE_NAME:-blue-core-lod/bluecore-workflows:latest}`.

 ## Dependency Management and Packaging
-We are using [poetry][POET] to better manage dependency updates.
-Installation instructions can be found at https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions
+We are using [uv][UV] to manage dependency updates.

-Once you have poetry installed, you can install the other project dependencies by running `poetry install`
+Once you have uv installed, you can install the other project dependencies by running `uv sync`

 ## Automated Tests

 The [pytest][PYTEST] framework is used to run the tests.
-Tests can be invoked manually by calling `poetry run pytest` (which will save an xml formatted [coverage report][PYTESTCOV], as well as printing the coverage report to the terminal).
+Tests can be invoked manually by calling `uv run pytest` (which will save an xml formatted [coverage report][PYTESTCOV], as well as printing the coverage report to the terminal).

 ## Building Python Package
-If you plan on building a local Docker image, be sure to build the Python installation wheel first by running `poetry build`.
+If you plan on building a local Docker image, be sure to build the Python installation wheel first by running `uv build`.

 ## Typechecking

 The [mypy][MYPY] static type checker is used to find type errors (parameter passing, assignment, return, etc of incompatible value types).
-CI runs `poetry run mypy --ignore-missing-imports .` (as not all imports have type info available).
+CI runs `uv run mypy --ignore-missing-imports .` (as not all imports have type info available).

 ## Linting

-The [flake8][FLK8] Python code linter can be manually run by invoking `poetry run flake8` from the command-line.
+The [flake8][FLK8] Python code linter can be manually run by invoking `uv run flake8` from the command-line.
 Configuration options are in the `setup.cfg` file, under the flake8 section.

 ## Code formatting

-Code can be auto-formatted using [Black][BLACK], an opinionated Python code formatter.
+Code can be auto-formatted using [ruff][RUFF].

-To see whether Black would make changes: `poetry run black --check .`

-To have Black apply formatting: `poetry run black .`
+To have Black apply formatting: `uv run ruff format .`

-For information about integrations, including Git hooks and plugins for popular IDEs, see:  https://black.readthedocs.io/en/stable/integrations/index.html

 [AF]: https://airflow.apache.org/
 [BLACK]: https://black.readthedocs.io/